Stribild can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the

 If you need to take a medicine for indigestion (antacid) that contains aluminum and magnesium hydroxide or calcium carbonate during treatment with Stribild, take it at least 2 hours before or after you take Stribild.

 If you take too much Stribild, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Stribild, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

 What should I do if I forget a dose?

 If you miss a dose of Stribild, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 Stribild may cause side effects.
 Most side effects from Stribild are manageable, but a few can be serious.
-Serious side effects of Stribild include lactic acidosis (buildup of acid in the blood) and liver problems.
+Serious side effects of Stribild include lactic acidosis (buildup of lactic acid in the blood) and liver problems.
 (See the WARNING above).